-THOMAS BULLOCK CE PRIMARY SCHOOL (DNEAT ACADEMY TRUST) LET YOUR LIGHT SHINE UPDATED SEPTEMBER 1, 2023 FOLLOWING UPDATES TO Suspension and Permanent Exclusion Guidance 2023 Behaviour in Schools Advice for Staff July 2022
+NIGHTINGALE FEDERATION SCHOOL'S (DNEAT ACADEMY TRUST)

+" LET YOUR LIGHT SHINE "

+UPDATED February 2024 and September 2023 FOLLOWING UPDATES TO:

+- o Behaviour in Schools Advice for Headteachers and School Staff 2024 - Suspension and Permanent Exclusion Guidance 2023 - Behaviour in Schools Advice for Staff July 2022

 "Good behaviour is a necessary condition for effective teaching and learning to take place and an important outcome of education which society rightly expects."

-(Education Observed D.E.S) Thomas Bullock CE Primary has a therapeutic approach to behaviour management based on the Norfolk 'Steps' model.
+(Education Observed D.E.S)

+Nightingale Federation School has a therapeutic approach to behaviour management based on the Norfolk 'Steps' model.
 Our aims are:

-- For staff to project themselves as good role models, co-operating and supporting one another, and treating colleagues and pupils with courtesy, consideration and respect. - For staff to have a high standard of pupil expectations in all aspects of work. - To provide a varied range of teaching and learning styles to suit the needs of pupils. - To track pupil progress, set challenging though achievable targets and support children in achieving them, so that children know their efforts are valued and that progress matters. - To encourage children to accept varying degrees of responsibility, both in and out of the classroom with the purpose of promoting independence, selfreliance and trustworthiness. - To make provision for a happy working atmosphere in school by promoting the pastoral care of children, with staff giving support and guidance to each individual child. - To allow pupils to 'Let their light shine.' - To encourage school/parental partnership, to promote children's education and maintain standards of behavior which reflect the shared values and ethos and make the code of conduct clear to all.
-Parents are made aware of and are to uphold the home-school agreement. - Ensure pupils and families develop a sense of respect and tolerance towards each other, academy staff and the wider community. - Ensure our school offers a safe, supportive and positive environment for every child within it and that children do not suffer from learning loss. - Pupils develop a sense of self-discipline through understanding the consequences of their own actions. - Pupils are actively supported in developing the appropriate social skills and strategies in order to be more able to deal with difficulties and conflict. - Pupils display positive learning behaviours and are actively involved in school life - Set out the framework for rewarding positive behaviour, achievement and progress. - To consistently and fairly implement reward and sanctions systems.
+- For staff to project themselves as good role models, co-operating and supporting one another, and treating colleagues and pupils with courtesy, consideration and respect. - For staff to have a high standard of pupil expectations in all aspects of work. - To provide a varied range of teaching and learning styles to suit the needs of pupils. - To track pupil progress, set challenging though achievable targets and support children in achieving them, so that children know their efforts are valued and that progress matters. - To encourage children to accept varying degrees of responsibility, both in and out of the classroom with the purpose of promoting independence, self reliance and trustworthiness. - To make provision for a happy working atmosphere in school by promoting the pastoral care of children, with staff giving support and guidance to each individual child. - To allow pupils to 'Let their light shine.' - To encourage school/parental partnership, to promote children's education and maintain standards of behaviour which reflect the shared values and ethos and make the code of conduct clear to all.
+Parents are made aware of and are to uphold the home-school agreement. - Ensure pupils and families develop a sense of respect and tolerance towards each other, academy staff and the wider community. - Ensure our school offers a safe, supportive and positive environment for every child within it and that children do not suffer from learning loss. - Pupils develop a sense of self-discipline through understanding the consequences of their own actions. - Pupils are actively supported in developing the appropriate social skills and strategies in order to be more able to deal with difficulties and conflict. - Pupils display positive learning behaviours and are actively involved in school life - Set out the framework for rewarding positive behaviour, achievement and progress.

+- To consistently and fairly implement reward and sanctions systems.
 Positive approaches towards modelling, rewarding and openly recognising good behaviour are encouraged at all times. - Set out the pathway and procedures / sanctions to be applied should behaviour fall short of acceptable standards and to ensure sanctions are applied fairly and consistently - Above all, staff are collectively committed towards providing a safe, happy and positive environment for all of our pupils and are expected to demonstrate individual responsibility in encouraging positive behaviour and dealing with reasonable incidents that may occur in appropriately agreed ways.